Paycheck Calculator

 How is take-home pay calculated?

-Start with gross pay, subtract pre-tax deductions (like 401(k) and HSA), then subtract FICA taxes, federal withholding, and state tax.
-What's left is your net, or take-home, pay.
+Start with gross pay, subtract any pre-tax deductions such as 401(k) or HSA contributions, then subtract FICA payroll taxes, federal income tax withholding, and any state income tax.
+The amount left after all those reductions is your net, or take-home, pay.